BJP will continue serving, raising people-centric issues: PM Modi on J'khand loss

 सभी कार्यकर्ताओं का उनके अथक परिश्रम के लिए अभिनंदन।

-Earlier, Uniom Home Minister Amit Shah tweeted that his party respect the madate given by the people of Jharkhand.
+Earlier, Union Home Minister Amit Shah tweeted that his party respect the mandate given by the people of Jharkhand.
 Shah wrote, "BJP will always be committed to the development of the state.
 I also thank all Jharkhand karyakartas for their hard work."

+As the results of the Jharkhand Assembly election have been declared for all 81 seats and Jharkhand Mukti Morcha (JMM)-Congress-RJD alliance are set to form the government in the state.